diriano/labbces/content/post/24-09-2022-Presentations/index.md

 projects: []
 ---

-Durign the last few months several member of LabBCES have participated of Conferences and other events sharing their research results.
+Durign the last few months several members of LabBCES have participated of Conferences and other events sharing their research results.

 # ISMB2022
 ISMB is the largest conference on Bioinformatics, this year the group participated remotely, with some posters.